pulkit6559/solid-decentralized-notes/README.md

 ## Project status
-Final stage of lab (now in week 12 of the lab) Currently in Milestone 3 of the lab.
-Preparations of final presentation and poster are taking place.
+Post Final stage of lab (now in week 13 of the lab) Currently finished the lab.
+Final presentation, the demonstration of the prototype and poster have been presented to the professor on July 6th 2022.
+Final changes and tweaks to the Repository and the code are being done until end of July.